Houston Astros sign stealing scandal: Astros reactions

 Josh Reddick was the first Astros player made available to speak to the media after the report, and he told reporters, "It stinks for everybody involved" and, "When everyone feels the time is right, it will get taken care of."
-Bregman and José Altuve appeared before the media at the Astros annual fan festival in Houston the week the report was released.
+Bregman and Jose Altuve appeared before the media at the Astros annual fan festival in Houston the week the report was released.
 Bregman answered repeated attempts by reporters to have him address the scandal with variations of the same phrase: "The commissioner made his report, made his decision and the Astros made their decision and I have no further comment on it."
-Altuve was more talkative but said it was too early to comment, saying, "I think the time to comment about that will come," while vowing that the Astros would return to the World Series.
+Altuve was more talkative but said it was too early to comment, saying, "I think the time to comment about that will come", while vowing that the Astros would return to the World Series.

-After Bregman's and Altuve's comments were criticized, Crane promised that the team would hold a press conference at spring training when all the players were together to "apologize for what happened, ask for forgiveness and move forward."
+After Bregman's and Altuve's comments were criticized, Crane promised that the team would hold a press conference at spring training when all the players were together to "apologize for what happened, ask for forgiveness and move forward".
 At the 2019 Baseball Writers' Association of America banquet, Justin Verlander, in his acceptance speech for winning the 2019 AL Cy Young Award, said of the Astros "as everybody knows, they're very technologically and analytically advanced", prompting a mix of boos and laughter from the audience.

 Dallas Keuchel was the first member of the 2017 Astros to publicly apologize for the scandal.
+(As a pitcher in a league employing the designated hitter, he had not received any ill-gotten signals.)
 Speaking at a fan convention in February 2020 for his new team, the Chicago White Sox, Keuchel said, "It's just what the state of baseball was at that point and time.
 Was it against the rules?
 Yes it was, and I personally am sorry for what's come about, the whole situation."
 Marwin González was the first position player from the 2017 Astros to publicly apologize, speaking to the media at spring training as a member of the Minnesota Twins, saying, "I'm remorseful for everything that happened in 2017, everything that we did as a group and the players that were affected directly by us doing this."
 Musgrove said about the 2017 championship season, "I don't want to say it's tainted, but I think it is."

 Former Astros hitting coach Dave Hudgens also apologized for his role in the scandal, admitting that he was aware of the illegal sign stealing but did not do anything to stop it.
 Hudgens also confirmed that Beltrán was one of the leaders in the scheme.